finos/a11y-theme-builder/docs/setup/app-installation.md

 * `<YOUR-ORG>` is the name of your GitHub account or personal GitHub organization.

 ## Quick and Easy
-Building and running the application using `Docker` can be achieved in a few simple steps, which all assume a `/code` as the working directory.
+Building and running the Theme Builder application using `Docker` can be achieved in a few simple steps, which all assume `/code` as the working directory.

 ```
 cd <WORKSPACE>/a11y-theme-builder/code
 ```

 ### Build Theme Builder Docker image
-To build the Docker image for the Theme Builder application:

 ```
 docker build . -t a11y-theme-builder
 ```

 ### Start the Theme Builder application in a new Docker container
-To run the Theme Builder Docker image:

 ```
 docker run -p 8080:3001 --name a11y-theme-builder -d a11y-theme-builder